-Disturbance can occur during construction and operation of the proposed infrastructure as a result of noise, both within and outside the footprint of the development.
-Increased visitor numbers during operation could also result in disturbance to wildlife.
+Disturbance can occur during construction and operation of infrastructure as a result of noise, both within and outside the footprint of the development.
+Increased visitor numbers and events can result in disturbance to wildlife.

 Changes in water quality and hydrology